Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 group by Region
 ```

-3. The highest selling product by total sales value
+3. The highest-selling product by total sales value

 ```
 select Top 1 product,